La’o Hamutuk

 One logical destination of Chinese loans is the Heavy Oil electricity project, but Chinese companies could also be contracted to build highways, dams, airports, ports and other infrastructure here, importing Chinese workers and using Timorese only for low-paid manual labor.
 It remains unclear whether such projects would expand Timor-Leste's domestic economy enough to repay the loans, and what other conditions China would require in return for lending money to Timor-Leste.

 China has been going around the world, especially in Africa, offering loans to countries rich in oil and minerals.
 Often, these loans are designated for infrastructure projects to be built by Chinese companies.
 And often, the repayment and conditions of these loans get countries into trouble.
-Here are a few examples from the last two months:
+Here are a few examples from the end of 2009:

 East Timor to negotiate loan from China for infrastructures